 These tables and columns are easily navigable and understandable because of the low-code nature of the Power Platform.
 Creating a custom table or adding a new column is as simple as clicking through and following the wizard – no development knowledge required.

-This is not to say that the ability to implement complex business logic has been eschewed in favour of accessibility, however.
+The ability to implement complex business logic has not been eschewed in favour of accessibility, however.
 Calculated columns, rollup columns, and business rules can be used to enforce consistent logic across all applications sitting on top of Dataverse.
 Setting or clearing column values, displaying error messages, validating data – all of this can be implemented without writing a single line of code.

 With Dataverse set up, we can now use the full suite of Power Platform products, all of which integrate natively and seamlessly with Dataverse, to create business solutions.